Guides to help initiate and manage social processes

 - The Guide to Effective Participation This guide was developed by David Wilcox for community activists and professionals seeking to get other people involved in social, economic and environmental projects and programmes.
 The toolkit part of the pack provides a range of techniques and tools from which organisations and individuals can select.
 The tools assist in identifying blockages and suggest ways forward.
 Careful selection and application of the most appropriate tool is an essential part of any job, but organisations using a tool for the first time may need to seek advice.
 The guide provides some signposts to further information about the tools and their use.

-- The Change Management Toolbook This site by Holger Nauheimer provides a collection of more than 60 tools, methods and strategies which you can apply during different stages of personal, team and organizational development, in training, facilitation and consulting.
+- The Change Management Toolbook This site by Holger Nauheimer provides a sizeable collection of tools, methods and strategies which you can apply during different stages of personal, team and organizational development, in training, facilitation and consulting.
 It is divided in three principle sections: Self, Team and Larger System.
 The site's introduction to change management is a good place to start.
+You may have to register on the site to start using this resource.

 - Fostering Sustainable Behavior This site by Doug McKenzie-Mohr was developed for people who design programs to foster sustainable behavior, to provide information that can enhance the success of their efforts.
 The site consists of six resources:an online guide which illustrates how to use community-based social marketing, searchable databases of articles, downloadable reports, graphics, and case studies on fostering sustainable behavior; and a listserv for sharing information and asking questions of others.